-The Federal Government has determined, and will declare when necessary, three maritime security levels (MarSec Levels).
+The federal government determined, and will declare, when necessary, three maritime security levels (MarSec levels).

-- MARSEC Level 1 minimum appropriate protective security measures will be maintained at all times. - MARSEC Level 2 appropriate additional protective security measures will be enacted because of heightened risk of a security incident. - MARSEC Level 3 further specific protective security measures maintained for limited times when a security incident is probable or imminent, although it may not be possible to identify the specific target
+- MARSEC Level 1 minimum appropriate protective security measures will be maintained at all times. - MARSEC Level 2 appropriate additional protective security measures will be enacted because of heightened risk of a security incident. - MARSEC Level 3 further specific protective security measures maintained for limited times when a security incident is probable or imminent, although it may not be possible to identify the specific target.

-Unless otherwise advised the port will operate on MARSEC Level 1.
+Unless otherwise advised the port will operate on MarSec Level 1.